zeph1rus/pocketcasts_latest_downloader/README.md

 OUTPUT_DIR = "output" # The output directory to store the playlist and files TOKEN_EXPIRY_SECS = 7200 # The number of seconds the auth token is valid for (2 hours).
 It will be automatically refreshed
 ```

+## Troubleshooting

+*It downloaded a podcast that wasn't long enough to match the filter*

+This sometimes happens if the podcast has the duration set to 0 in pocketcasts.
+Since we don't know how long it is it just gets downloaded.